lexedata/lexedata/Manual.md

 To perform this test, navigate to your lexical dataset repository and type `cldf validate Wordlist-metadata.json`.
 Assuming that there are not any errors or warnings you need to take care of, you can proceed to the next step.

 #### 2. Export the Cognate Table
-Type `python -m lexedata.exporter.cognates [filename].xlsx`.
+Type `python -m lexedata.exporter.cognates`.
 The .xlsx file (Cognate Table) will be created in your dataset repository.

 #### 3. Open and edit the Cognate Table in a spreadsheet editor

 #### 4. Re-import the Cognate Table in lexedata
 Once you have edited and/or annotated the Cognate Table, you can update your dataset by re-importing it.
-Type `python -m lexedata.importer.cognates [filename].xlsx`.
+Type `python -m lexedata.importer.cognates`.

 #### 5. Run cldf validate once more on your dataset (see step 1)